Jim Holmes, Chair

 "Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed, it is the only thing that ever has." - Margaret Mead.

-Our next “Best Practices Guide” will focus on How to Be an Ally;
+Our next "Best Practices Guide" will focus on How to Be and Ally and we plan to have a series of webinars and programs on this topic.

-Although quite young, we on the SOGI Commission are very proud of our accomplishments on behalf of the LGBT community.
-The SOGI Commission has and will be instrumental in directing policy, leading efforts for full LGBT inclusion and education efforts.
+We on the SOGI Commission are very proud of our accomplishments on behalf of the LGBT community.
+The SOGI Commission has and will be instrumental in directing policy, leading efforgs for full LGBT inclusion and education efforts.
 Take a look at both the Goal III and Annual Reports for even more information on what is being done within the Commission and the ABA.

 The past and future success of the SOGI Commission is based on the efforts of our Commissioners and liaisons, but also the ABA's on-going commitment to diversity and inclusion, a thriving LGBT legal community, and the efforts of our allies within the legal profession and justice system.